Simeon ben Gamliel: Death

 "Why do you weep?
 After all, you are but two steps away from the portion of the righteous."
 The weeping man replied, "I weep because we are being executed like idolaters, Shabbat desecrators, and murderers."
 His companion then asked, "Rabbi, perhaps you were once eating or sleeping when a woman came to inquire about her niddah status, and you told her to wait until you were finished?
 For the Torah says: 'Do not afflict any widow or orphan, and if you afflict them...
 I will kill you by the sword.'"

 In an earlier source, a similar story is recounted:

 “When Rabban Shimon ben Gamliel and Rabbi Yishmael were taken to be executed, Rabban Shimon ben Gamliel reflected and said, 'Woe to us, for we are being executed like Shabbat desecrators, idolaters, adulterers, and murderers…'.
 They pleaded with the executioner, with one saying, 'I am a Kohen, son of a Kohen Gadol.
 Kill me first so that I do not witness the death of my friend.'
 The other replied, 'I am a Nasi, son of a Nasi.
 Kill me first so that I do not witness the death of my friend.'
 The executioner cast lots, and the lot fell on Rabban Shimon ben Gamliel.
 Immediately, he took the sword and severed his head.
 Rabbi Yishmael took his head, placed it in his lap, and wept, crying: 'Holy mouth, faithful mouth, holy mouth, faithful mouth, the mouth that produced wonderful words of Torah and precious jewels, who has buried you in the dust?
 Who has filled your tongue with ashes?
 On you the verse is fulfilled: "Awake, O sword, against My shepherd, and against the man that is close to Me" (Zechariah 13:7).

 The news of their deaths reached Rabbi Akiva and Rabbi Yehuda ben Beteira, who tore their garments and lamented:

 "Our brothers, Israel, if there were any good left for the world, it would have been received by Rabban Shimon and Rabbi Yishmael.
 Now, it is evident before the One Who spoke and the world came into being that great calamities are destined to befall the world, and therefore these righteous men were taken from the world so that they would not witness the coming disasters."

-The Romans did not permit his son, Rabban Gamliel of Yavneh, to inherit his position and sought to kill him as well.
+The Romans sought to kill Simeon's son, Gamaliel II, as well.
 Rabban Yochanan ben Zakkai requested mercy on his behalf, and they agreed.
-After the execution of Rabban Shimon, Rabban Yochanan ben Zakkai assumed the role of Nasi for a few years, during which he enacted several decrees to uplift the people after the destruction of the Temple, moving the center of Jewish scholarship from Jerusalem to Yavneh.
-He later passed the position on to Rabban Shimon's son, Rabban Gamliel of Yavneh.
+After the execution of Rabban Shimon, Rabban Yochanan ben Zakkai assumed the leadership for a few years, during which he enacted several decrees to uplift the people after the destruction of the Temple, moving the center of Jewish scholarship from Jerusalem to Yavneh.
+He later passed the position on to Gamaliel II.